cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 On Starknet, it's important to note that the messaging system is **asynchronous** and **asymmetric**.

-- **Asynchronous**: this means that in your contract code (being solidity or cairo), you can't wait the result of the message being sent on the other chain within your contract code execution.
+- **Asynchronous**: this means that in your contract code (being Solidity or Cairo), you can't wait the result of the message being sent on the other chain within your contract code execution.
 - **Asymmetric**: sending a message from Ethereum to Starknet (`L1->L2`) is fully automated by the Starknet sequencer, which means that the message is being automatically delivered to the target contract on L2.
 However, when sending a message from Starknet to Ethereum (`L2->L1`), only the hash of the message is sent on L1 by the Starknet sequencer.
 You must then consume the message manually via a transaction on L1.

 Let's dive into the details.